MatMoore/python-build-tools-demo/README.md

 You just need one command - `pipenv` - to add, remove, or upgrade dependencies.
 It also makes builds deterministic by capturing the exact versions of everything in your dependency tree in the `Pipfile.lock` file.
 This doesn’t matter much when you’re setting up the project, but will save you a lot of pain later down the line.

 ### Some alternatives to Pipenv you might come accross
-[Poetry](https://github.com/sdispater/poetry) is a competitor to pipenv and seems very similar.
-I haven’t actually tried it yet, but it probably works just as well.
+#### Different tools
+[Poetry](https://github.com/sdispater/poetry) solves many of the same problems as Pipenv.
+[Hatch](https://github.com/ofek/hatch) also has some overlap.
+I haven't tried either of these tools myself, but they seem a bit more geared towards distributing packages, whereas Pipenv + pipfile is [deliberately not designed for this](https://pipenv.readthedocs.io/en/latest/advanced/#pipfile-vs-setuppy).

 I plotted the [PyPi download stats](https://packaging.python.org/guides/analyzing-pypi-package-downloads/) to show the relative adoption of some different tools:
 ![Popularity of tools over the last few months](https://raw.githubusercontent.com/MatMoore/python-build-tools-demo/master/tool-usage.png)

+#### Sticking with requirements.txt
 You can also just use pip + virtualenv on their own.
-In this case you’ll need to create a file called `requirements.txt` file with all your dependencies in.
-However, this can become hard to manage for larger projects.
+In this case you’ll need to create a `requirements.txt` file with all your dependencies in.

 With this workflow, you add all the dependencies to `requirements.txt` and then run `pip install -r requirements.txt` whenever that file is changed.

 You will need to explicitly [pin your packages](https://nvie.com/posts/pin-your-packages/) to get repeatable builds.
 However, in order to upgrade a dependency, you then need to re-resolve **its** dependencies, which you can’t do if they’re all pinned!

-Note that pipenv + pipfile is not designed for libraries: https://pipenv.readthedocs.io/en/latest/advanced/#pipfile-vs-setuppy
+So this approach makes it harder to maintain larger projects.

-## Creating packages
+## Creating reusable packages
 - Levels of abstraction: classes/functions/data -> modules -> packages -> PyPI package
 - Why create standalone packages?
 - Look at [a setup.py for a real package](https://github.com/stub42/pytz/blob/master/src/setup.py)